Tonhie/Pac-Man-Linux/README.md

 + Sponsors: One autumn leaf & The cat staring at the sky

 ## About the resource
-+ The score code is in the Score Code folder.
++ The score code is in the "Score-code" folder.
 (Don't need me to say ^_^)
-+ The compiled file is in the Generated executable folder.
++ The compiled file is in the "Compiled" folder.
 Use "./Pac-Man" to run the game.

 ## About the game
 + Press 'w', 's', 'a' and 'd' to move up, down, left and right.